fa15073/big/start.md

 [//]: # "p 35"

 And keeping in mind that *alter* means *other*, you can quickly understand words like *alter* *ego*, *altercation*, and *alteration*.
-  An *alteration* (awl'-to-RAY'-shan) is of course a change—a making into something *other*.
-When you alter (AWL'-tar) your plans, you make other plans.
+  An *alteration* (awl'-tə-RAY'-shən) is of course a change—a making into something *other*.
+When you *alter* (AWL'-tər) your plans, you make *other* plans.
-An altercation (awl'-tar-KAY'-shan) is a verbal dispute.
-When you have an altercation with someone, you have a violent disagree- ment, a "fight" with words.
+  An *altercation* (awl'-tər-KAY'-shən) is a verbal dispute.
+When you have an *altercation* with someone, you have a violent disagreement, a "fight" with words.
 And why?
-Because you have other ideas, plans, or opinions than those of the person on the other side of the argument.
+Because you have *other* ideas, plans, or opinions than those of the person on the other side of the argument.
 Altercation, by the way, is stronger than quarrel or dispute—the sentiment is more heated, the disagreement is likely to be angry or even hot-tempered, there may be recourse, if the disputants are human, to profanity or obscenity.
 You have